 This is madly delicious.
 The original recipe is in Honey from a Weed by Patience Grey.

-- 1 kg beef, cut to about the size of half a post-card, 1cm thick.
+- 1 kg beef, cut to about the size and shape of a large thumb

 - 1 onion, halved and finely sliced